MattStaudacher/My-Portfolio/README.md

 # My Portfolio

-#### My Portfolio Project, our first code review assignment.
+#### My Portfolio Project, our first code review assignment following week 1 of class.
 05/25/2018

 #### By Matt Staudacher

+## Description
-## Created what will be my home portfolio for my web pages using everything we have learned this week.
+Created what will be my home portfolio for my web pages using everything we have learned this week.

 ## Setup/Installation Requirements